willfurnass/sheffield_hpc/hpc/hpcgateway.rst

 .. note::
   * Access to the HPC SSH gateway service requires that you have an existing :ref:`HPC account <accounts>`.
-  * You must additionally request access to the HPC SSH gateway by emailing `it-servicedesk@sheffield.ac.uk <it-servicedesk@sheffield.ac.uk>`_ including a justification for your request.
+  * You must additionally request access to the HPC SSH gateway by emailing `research-it@sheffield.ac.uk <research-it@sheffield.ac.uk>`_ including a justification for your request.
   * If the cluster access can be handled via the usage of the SSL VPN without undue effort, your request will not be granted.

 The SSH gateway server, ``hpcgw.shef.ac.uk``, is configured to be a SSH 'jump host' only: